 The excitement never really ends at our centres, where themed days fill up gaps left by excursions, trips and centre visits by people of interest.
-We have pyjama parties; special colour days; get your bike day; and many more.
-Learning is weaved into every aspect of centre life - but it is always fun, never boring.
+We have pyjama parties; special colour days; decorate your bike day; and many more.
+Learning is weaved into every aspect of centre life - but it is always fun and stimulating.

-Children-led projects
+Child-led projects

-Toddlers' and pre-schoolers' sections have one or multiple emergent ongoing projects that encourage well-rounded learning.
-Projects often emerge from topics of interest - sometimes it is vehicles, at other times the lifecycle of a butterfly, and even growing and caring for their own garden.
+Toddlers' and pre-schoolers' sections have one or multiple emergent ongoing programme planning that encourages well-rounded learning.

-Children are encouraged to take the lead on the project and are well supported by educators who carefully and non-intrusively plan activities around it.
+Children are encouraged to take the lead in their interests and are well supported by educators who carefully and non-intrusively plan extended learning activities around it.